 The Company's executive severance policy is applicable in relation to our NEOs.
 If the employment of any of our NEOs is terminated by the Company without cause, or if he resigns for good reason, then the NEO will be entitled under his employment agreement and the executive severance policy to receive a severance payment equal to his annual base salary for nine months and to payment of premiums for continuation of healthcare benefits for a period of nine months following such termination.
 In addition, at the sole discretion of the Board (or an authorized committee thereof), the NEO may be paid a lump sum cash amount equal to his target annual performance bonus for the year of termination, prorated based on the number of calendar days he was employed during the year.
-Furthermore, if the employment of any of our NEOs is terminated without cause or he resigns for good reason within 12 months following a change in control, he will be entitled to receive a severance payment equal to his annual base salary for 12 months, payment of premiums for continuation of healthcare benefits for a period of the full target performance bonus for the year of termination, and accelerated vesting of any unvested and outstanding equity awards.
-In order to receive severance payment equal to the full target performance bonus for the executive severance policy, the NEO is required to execute a release of claims in favor of the Company and comply with certain other post-employment covenants set forth in his employment agreement.
+Furthermore, if the employment of any of our NEOs is terminated without cause or he resigns for good reason within 12 months following a change in control, he will be entitled to receive a severance payment equal to his annual base salary for 12 months, payment of premiums for continuation of healthcare benefits for a period of 12 months, a lump sum cash amount equal to the full target performance bonus for the year of termination, and accelerated vesting of any unvested and outstanding equity awards.
+In order to receive severance benefits under the employment agreement and executive severance policy, the NEO is required to execute a release of claims in favor of the Company and comply with certain other post-employment covenants set forth in his employment agreement.